Tamon Yamaguchi

-Biography
+Life

 Early career

-Yamaguchi was born in Koishikawa Tokyo, and was the third son of a former samurai retainer of Matsue Domain.
+Yamaguchi was born in Koishikawa, Tokyo, and was the third son of a former samurai retainer of Matsue Domain.
 His given name "Tamon" was the childhood name of the medieval hero Kusunoki Masashige.
 He attended the Kaisei Academy and was accepted into the 40th class of the Imperial Japanese Naval Academy, which he graduated in 1912, ranked 21st out of 144 cadets.
 His classmates included Takijirō Ōnishi and Matome Ugaki.
 As an ensign, he served on the cruiser Chikuma and battleship Aki.
 After his commissioning as a lieutenant junior grade, he completed naval artillery and torpedo school training and was assigned to the 3rd Submarine Squadron in December 1916.
 He was dispatched to the Mediterranean with the Japanese fleet as part of Japan's contribution to the Anglo-Japanese Alliance in World War I and participated in combat operations as an officer on the destroyer Kashi based on Malta from July 1918.
 He was promoted to the rank of Lieutenant in December of that year.
 In January 1919, he was assigned to a navigation unit with the naval squadron escorting Imperial German Navy submarines received by the Japanese government as part of reparation payments from Germany at the end of World War I. He served in shore-based administrative assignments at Yokosuka Naval District (from July 1919), Kure Naval District (from October 1919) and Sasebo Naval District (from December 1920).